ariannalangwang/Image-Classification-WebApp/README.md

 ### Welcome to my Image Classification App

-Since I have to install TensorFlow to make the deep convolutional neural networks function, my app is too large to host on Heroku's free account.
-Since I don't want to spend money to host a website, I made this demo video to show how my app works :).
+Since I had to install TensorFlow to make the deep convolutional neural networks function, my app is too large to host on Heroku's free account.
+Therefore, I made this demo video to show how my app works and hosted it on YouTube for free :).
 If you're curious, then click on the link below to see my demo video.

 https://youtu.be/GZ1bEbjywvw